polkadot-js/docs/docs/keyring/examples/sign-verify.md

 } = require('@polkadot/util-crypto');

 async function main () {
-  // Create account seed for Alice as fallback if generated mnemonic not valid const seedAlice = 'Alice'.padEnd(32, ' ');
+  // Create account seed for an "Alice" account (generally rather use mnemonics) const seedAlice = 'Alice'.padEnd(32, ' ');

   // Generate new public/secret keypair for Alice from the supplied seed